gaspar91/MyJourney/README.md

 - I would also like to place a map with all our locations in order to provide tourists with an easier access to where to find the company.
 - I would also like it to be possible for when the user click on the phone number or the email, it would call or open the mail app in order to allow an easier access of information to the user.
 - I believe a Popup Chat Window would be a good way to make the website more efficient if the user needs imediate information and doesn't want to wait for an email or doesn't want to make a phone call.

-# Design Process

-You can find the model that I made by hand here (place link here).

-You can also find the wireframes in here (place link here).

 # Technologies Used